vanheeringen-lab/seq2science/docs/content/DESeq2.md

 Also note that the `--single-cell` flag should *not* be used with pseudo-bulk counts.

 ##### Overview of the DESeq2 method
-DESeq2 automatically performs library bias correction when loading your data, and batch correction is performed if it is included in the contrast design.
+DESeq2 accepts raw count data, automatically performing library bias correction and batch correction (if included in the contrast design).
-After calculating differentially expressed genes/peaks, a multiple testing procedure is applied, which is either the Benjamini-Hochberg procedure (the default) or Independent Hypothesis Weighing.
+After calculating differentially expressed genes/peaks, a multiple testing procedure is applied: either the Benjamini-Hochberg procedure (the default) or Independent Hypothesis Weighing.
-The False Discovery Rate cutoff is set by alpha, which is 0.1 by default.
+The False Discovery Rate is set by the variable `alpha`, which is 0.1 by default.
 Finally, count values are log transformed and shrunk (by default using the apeglm method).
 These defaults can be changed in the [config.yaml](./schemas.html#deseq2), under the `deseq2` variables using the `multiple_testing_procedure`, `alpha_value` and `shrinkage_estimator` options respectively.